Myonmu/WoH-Community-Modding-Guide/03 item shortlist.md

 #### STRAIGHT RAZOR
 #Weapon (slot A), only available during Tutorial mode (version 0.9.92), automatically added to Kouji's inventory

+#### STUFFED TOY
+#Consumable, exclusive to Restless Rumors of a Residential Recluse mystery

 #### SWITCHBLADE
 #Weapon (slot A)